Cynsar-Capital/cynsar-capital-web/content/pages/blog/post-five.md

 layout: PostLayout
 date: '2021-12-02'
 excerpt: >-
-  Climate finance has the potential to address behavioral issues that contribute to environmental degradation and exacerbate climate change.
+  Climate finance has the potential to address behavioural issues that contribute to environmental degradation and exacerbate climate change.
 featuredImage:
   type: ImageBlock
   url: /images/hero.webp